What's the deal with Cuba?Destination guide U.S. CUBA TRAVEL Cuba FAQs About us Contact

 MONDAY

-11:00 / Meet up and introduction, Hotel Inglaterra outside terrace (or as instructed prior to trip)
+11:00 / Meet up and introduction, Hotel Inglaterra outside terrace.

 Early program - Theme: "Colonial beauty"